 The policy exclusion related to the reduction in sales due to contract cancellation does not appear to apply because such income would have been earned under the contract during the extended period of indemnity.
 In addition, the majority of lost sales suffered were due to orders never placed, rather than cancelled orders.
 The exclusion related to any increase in loss due to “suspension, cancellation or lapse of lease contract, license or orders” also appears irrelevant for the same reasons.
 The consequential loss exclusion may have some applicability, but the interdependency provision and other policy language appears to provide strong support for coverage.
 For example, if FarmCo was able to burn off its backlog before the end of extended POI (365 days), would a loss suddenly materialize because the decline in orders would then translate into lower sales and production?
 Such an argument seems to defy logic.

 There are both controllable and uncontrollable factors that could impact the loss.
 Controllable factors might include increasing the supply (and accelerating the backlog reduction) through expansion of capacity on new or existing plants, cessation of taking new orders or extension of shifts to run 24 / 7.
 They also might include reducing demand by increasing prices.
 Non-controllable factors could include decreased demand from a recession or enhanced competition.
-Regardless of whether a controllable or uncontrollable factor, burning off the order backlog more quickly does not seem like it should determine whether a Category 2 loss was sustained by FarmCo.
+Regardless of whether a controllable or uncontrollable factor factor impacted the loss, burning off the order backlog more quickly does not seem like it should determine whether a Category 2 loss was sustained by FarmCo.
 Obvious lost orders that are well-supported and would have been produced and sold during the extended POI, if the attachments plant had not been damaged, provide a strong basis for recovery.

 Businesses with strong demand or weak supply (or both) that have attendant order backlogs may find themselves with coverage denials because sales and production declines associated with loss orders may not be easily identifiable until the backlog is eliminated.
 Experienced coverage attorneys and loss adjustment professionals can help policyholders identify comprehensive losses to achieve appropriate settlements.